psellcam/Superpixel-Contracted-Graph-Based-Learning-for-Hyperspectral-Image-Classification/README.md

 # Superpixel-Contracted-Graph-Based-Learning-for-Hyperspectral-Image-Classification
 Code for the Paper "Superpixel Contracted Graph-Based Learning for Hyperspectral Image Classification"

+If you use this code please cite:
+Philip Sellars, Angelica I. Aviles-Rivero, and Carola-Bibiane Schönlieb.
+Superpixel contracted graph-based learning for hyperspectral image classification.
+IEEE Transactions on Geoscience and Remote Sensing (2020).

+-
+Or put it in bib format
+@article{sellars2020superpixel,
+  title={Superpixel contracted graph-based learning for hyperspectral image classification}, author={Sellars, Philip and Aviles-Rivero, Angelica I and Sch{\"o}nlieb, Carola-Bibiane}, journal={IEEE Transactions on Geoscience and Remote Sensing}, year={2020}, publisher={IEEE}
+}

 #Instructions for Using the Code

 1. Download all the files in the GitHub